-Policy 17: Affordable Housing
+Policy 18: Affordable Housing

 - 6.40.
 The MSDP sets out the requirement for the provision of affordable housing for residential development.
 MSDP Policy DP31 sets out different thresholds with respect to the provision of affordable housing, dependent upon the size and location of development. - 6.41.
 In addition, Policy DP31 requires all affordable housing to be integrated with market housing and meet national technical standards for housing.
-The HNP supports the requirements of MSPD Policy DP31. - 6.42.
+The HNP supports the requirements of MSPD Policy DP31.

+- 6.42.
 MSDC is required to publish an Allocation Scheme which sets out how it decides who to put forward as a prospective tenant of a housing association property.
 The Scheme must show how MSDC awards priority to particular descriptions of applicants and the procedure that is followed in allocating housing. - 6.43.
 MSDC published, a report entitled "Housing Allocation Scheme", in April 2018.
 It sets out who qualifies to go on the housing register; how priority is given to Applicants with differing housing circumstances; and the procedures that are to be followed when applicants are selected to be allocated accommodation by MSDC. - 6.44.
-The Report confirms MSDC is concerned that new developments of general needs housing in the towns and villages of Mid Sussex should enable those local people in housing need who wish to do so to remain in their local community in order to contribute to the - sustainability of that community.
-The Report sets out "special rules" designed to ensure this happens.
+The Report confirms MSDC is concerned that new developments of general needs housing in the towns and villages of Mid Sussex should enable those local people in housing need who wish to do so to remain in their local community in order to contribute to the sustainability of that community.
+The Report37 sets out "special rules" designed to ensure this happens. - 6.45.
+The provision of affordable housing for local people is an aspiration of the HNP.
+The HNP therefore supports people with a local connection who wish to secure affordable housing in the Parish.